nxZhai/Awesome-AI-generated-Image-Detection/README.md

 ## Acknowledgments

-The page is borrowed from [Awesome Dataset Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) and [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection).
+The list is inspired by [Awesome Dataset Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) and [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection).
 Thanks for their great work!